 She's already decided (mostly).

 The conversation is often just a way for her to confirm that her initial gut feeling about you was right.
-If your profile screams "low-effort" or "creepy," no magical pickup line will save you.
+If your profile screams "low-effort" or "creepy" and is packed with classic dating profile turnoffs, no magical pickup line will save you.
 But if your profile shows a confident, interesting, and trustworthy guy, the conversation becomes a simple formality before the date.

 Your Photos are Your Resume